thibault-cne/thibault-cne/README.md

 **Things I like:**

 - cybersecurity, I participated in various Capture The Flag (CTF), such as GreHack or TRACS and I also practice on [root-me](https://www.root-me.org/Thib-681376?lang=fr&var_mode=calcul).
-- software developement like CLI's or API's.
-I practive my algorithms on [leetcode](https://leetcode.com/user8887Ps/).
+- software developement like CLI's, API's or various programs.
+- I practice my algorithms and datastructures on [leetcode](https://leetcode.com/user8887Ps/).
 - handball 🤾🏼‍♂️

 ---